Olivia Newton-John: 2012–2022: Vegas residency and final releases

 In 2015, Newton-John was a guest judge on an episode of RuPaul's Drag Race.
 That same year, she scored her first number-one single on Billboard's Dance Club Songs chart with "You Have to Believe" with daughter Chloe and producer Dave Audé.
 The song was a re-imagining of her 1980 single "Magic", which she noted was to celebrate both the 35th anniversary of Xanadu and as a dedication to her daughter.
 About the latter, Newton-John stated: "I met Chloe's dad on the set of Xanadu; so, without that film, Chloe wouldn't be here.
 She was the real 'magic' that came out of that film!"
 The song became the first mother-daughter single to reach No. 1 on the Billboard Dance Club Play chart.

 In 2015, Newton-John was inducted into the Music Victoria Hall of Fame.

-In 2017, she collaborated with two North American singer-songwriters, Beth Nielsen Chapman and Amy Sky, on a joint concert tour entitled Liv On and produced a CD by the same name.
+In 2017, she collaborated with two North American singer-songwriters, Beth Nielsen Chapman and Amy Sky, on a joint concert tour entitled Liv On after co-producing a 2016 CD by the same name.

-On 7 May 2019, Newton-John's elder brother Hugh, a doctor, died at age 80; his death left Newton-John as the sole surviving sibling.
+On 7 May 2019, Newton-John's elder brother Hugh, a doctor, died at age 80; his death left Newton-John as the sole surviving sibling from the original family.

 In recognition for "her work as an entertainer and philanthropist", she was bestowed Australia's highest honour, the Companion of the Order of Australia, in June 2019.

 In December 2019, Newton-John and Travolta also re-teamed for three live Meet 'n' Grease sing-along events in the Florida cities of Tampa, West Palm Beach and Jacksonville.
 Subsequently, a sing-along re-broadcast of Grease aired on CBS Television.

 In February 2020, Newton-John appeared at the Fire Fight Australia charity event.
 This was her final public performance.